 Immediate Responders are those who find themselves already at the scene of a shooting, terrorist attack, natural disaster or accident.
 Given the right Trauma First Aid or Bleeding Control kits or supplies, they can save lives that otherwise will be lost in the minutes or longer that it may take for First Responders to get to the scene.
 Many times, Immediate Responders, and the supplies to which they have ready access, are the victims’ greatest hope for ultimate survival.

-As I listened to the stories of the “heroes” in the Las Vegas mass shooting, I realized three things:
+Taking a look at the Las Vegas tragedy, I listened to the stories of the “heroes” in the Las Vegas mass shooting, and I realized three things:

 (1) There were many Immediate Responders there that night.
 Many everyday people made heroic efforts to save the wounded and get them to the critical medical care.